cert-manager/website/content/en/docs/installation/compatibility.md

 [`cert-manager-no-webhook.yaml`](https://github.com/jetstack/cert-manager/releases/download/v0.12.0-beta.1/cert-manager.yaml)
 file located in the deploy directory.

-This is a destructive operation, as it will remove the `CustomResourceDefinition` resources, causing your configured Issuers, Certificates etc to be deleted.
+This is a destructive operation, as it will remove the `CustomResourceDefinition` resources, causing your configured `Issuers`, `Certificates` etc to be deleted.

 You should first [backup your configuration](../../tutorials/backup/) before running the following commands.